julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 You never need white sage.
 You have powerful herbs wherever you live.

-That also means knowing which plantss can be dangerous to burn — check our comprehensive guide to **[Herbs Never to Burn in Ritual](/never-burn-herbs/)** for safety and clarity.
+That also means knowing which plants can be dangerous to burn — check our comprehensive guide to **[Herbs Never to Burn in Ritual](/never-burn-herbs/)** for safety and clarity.

 ---